cjacks04/cjacks04.github.io/index.md

 ## News

+- **[June.
+2023]** I presented our paper (with UW iSchool Phd student co-authors [Ellie Jeong](https://ejeong7.wixsite.com/elliejeong) and [Tallal Ahmad](https://sites.google.com/view/tallal-ahmad/home)) entitled "Assessing the Value Orientations of Contributors to Virtual Citizen Science Projects" has been accepted at [Communities and Technologies 2023](https://2023.comtech.community/).

 - **[May.
 2023]** My Co-Investigator and I were awarded a UW-Madison VCRGE grant under the Increasing Social and Economic Inclusion program.
 Read more here: [Increasing Social and Economic Inclusion (ISEI)](https://research.wisc.edu/increasing-social-and-economic-inclusion-2/)

 - **[Apr.
 2023]** I gave a talk at the [Robert F. and Jean E. Holtz Center](https://sts.wisc.edu/) entitled - [Interlocutors: Carving Out a Role for Information Professionals in Citizen Science]( https://sts.wisc.edu/event/corey-jackson-2/).